How to reduce IT complexity during digital transformation

 Inadequate change management

 We’ve all heard the idiom “if it ain’t broke, don’t fit it.”
-But this idea backfires when old equipment, outdated workflows, and inflexible leadership styles—that still technically get the job done—lead to IT complexities when you embark on a digital transformation quest.
+But this idea backfires when old equipment, outdated workflows, and inflexible leadership styles—that still technically get the job done—lead to IT complexity when you embark on a digital transformation quest.
 Focusing on organizational change management and making frequent, smaller changes when they make sense, helps you to prepare employees and customers for future changes.

 Evolving customer expectations

-The COVID-19 pandemic helped millions of people to realize how much they can get done on the go with mobiles devices and laptops.
+The COVID-19 pandemic helped millions of people to realize how much they can get done on the go with mobile devices and laptops.
 Because of that realization, customers are more demanding and looking for ways to do even more from their devices.
 Reach out to your customers and ask them which technologies they want you to provide.
 This is much more efficient and productive than assuming you know what they want.

 Making security an afterthought

 Too much focus on the benefits of digital transformation means that you neglect the disadvantages.
 As a result, security is often overlooked and left until later in the project.
 Security should never be implemented retroactively.
 Instead, be sure to consider security in the early planning stages so your systems are not vulnerable to attack.
 Adding security after a project is released is inefficient, can be difficult, and can be expensive.

 Poorly planned strategy